open-cartography/.github/visual-semantics/papercall-SREday.md

 Embark with me on a voyage through the world of observability visualization.
 As we delve into numerous examples and prototypes, both existing and potential, my hope is that they will ignite your own creative sparks.
 When it comes to understanding our complex systems, remember, visuals truly do matter!

+- A Brief and Personal History of Visualization in Understanding Complex Systems
+- Open Source Community , Opentelemetry and Innovation
+     - Emerging Techniques
+     - Serving the truth: Service catalog , process mining, etc

+- The Future of Visualization
+     - A Personal Journey of Visual Prototyping
+     - Sequence Diagrams from Traces
+     - Converting Metrics to Topology and Encountering Boundaries

+ - Exploring Tomorrow: Conclusive Insights

+# Notes

+## Curated Content and Structure

+Following content is curated from my blog posts and presentations.
+I've included links to the original content for further reading.
+The presentation will be restructured to fit the time constraints and the audience.

 - `A Brief and Personal History of Visualization in Understanding Complex Systems`    <sup>[1](https://tractatus.one/the-quest-for-the-holy-observability-graph-foreword-27d8c4f7c8b5)</sup>
     - From modeling to real-time architecture in Application Performance Management (APM), transaction visibility to call graphs, and sequence diagrams, we've come a long way in visualizing our complex systems. <sup>[2](https://tractatus.one/the-quest-for-the-holy-observability-graph-part-1-9d3613e28332)</sup>